 In this tutorial, I’m going to run through some of the most advanced types of analytical work you can do with Power BI, and that is Basket Analysis.
 This theoretical concept has lots of applications across Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 What I’m going to go into here is how you can use this type of analysis to evaluate cross selling opportunities within your data sets.